KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 (Loshchilov & Hutter, ICLR 2017).
 It has been widely adopted and is built into PyTorch as `CosineAnnealingWarmRestarts`.

-**But SGDR always restarts from a GPU's non-deterministic position.** The GPU's stochastic execution (cuDNN kernel selection, parallel reduction order, atomic operations) means each restart begins from a slightly different, unpredictable point in parameter space.

-We accidentally discovered that **restarting from a CPU's deterministic position** may produce better results.
-CPU fp32 training is fully deterministic — same input always produces the exact same output.
-When the warm restart occurs from this deterministic anchor point, the subsequent GPU exploration may find better basins.
+We accidentally implemented SGDR through a "design flaw" — using separate cosine schedules for Phase1 and Phase2 of split training.
+We *hypothesized* that **restarting from a CPU's deterministic position** (instead of GPU's non-deterministic position) might produce better results.
+However, we discovered confounding variables (batch size mismatch, train_loss measurement artifact) that prevent any reliable conclusions about CPU determinism.

+**What we confirmed:** bf16 = fp32 in steady-state training, warm restart (SGDR) showed 4/4 positive MMLU direction in 7B experiments.

+**What we could not confirm:** Whether CPU determinism provides any benefit over GPU.

 **Original motivation:** We were trying to give a jellyfish (GPU-only training) a spine (CPU deterministic anchor) for voice fine-tuning (Style-Bert-VITS2).
-The "design flaw" of using separate cosine schedules for Phase1 and Phase2 accidentally created a warm restart — and it worked.
+The "design flaw" of using separate cosine schedules for Phase1 and Phase2 accidentally created a warm restart — but the CPU-specific claims could not survive controlled experiments.

 ---